group of white phacelia blooming

 As much as we enjoy photographing waterfalls on cloudy or rainy days, we dislike photographing them after a heavy rain or after several days of light rain.
 This is due to the higher water levels in the river, the amount of water going over the falls, and the murky color of the water itself.
 The soft water effect created by technique looks best with cleaner water and less water volume cascading over the drop.

 This leads to the planning stage of photographing Smoky Mountain waterfalls.
 If you live close to our waterfalls, you would watch weather predictions and choose the best conditions and timing in advance.
-If you have to book well in advance an entire trip because you live a great distance away, you would look at those same conditions once you arrive.
+However, when you have to book well in advance because you live a great distance away, you would look at those same conditions once you arrive.
 If you are here for a week and waterfalls are on your list, predict which day might be better for waterfall photography.
-So, when planning and timing your waterfall photography, consider recent rainfall amounts, upcoming weather predictions, and select the best timing possible to capitalize on the conditions most suited for capturing pleasing images.
+So, when planning and timing waterfall photography, consider recent rainfall amounts, upcoming weather predictions, and select the best timing possible to capitalize on the conditions most suited for capturing pleasing images.